tomizechsterson/blog/data/blog/projects/godot/tomato-man/00-nu-project.md

 - A conversation with anyone subjecting themselves to my madness
 - Something I intend to make money with (specifically with this project)

-Now, before we get started, there will be an article or two with more details about the project itself and its current state.
+Now, before we get started, there will be an article or two with more details about the project itself.
 I'll also be sure to set expectations as best I can from the get-go, to try and minimize surprises (why are you subjecting yourself to this nonsense??).

 That should be good for now; see you next time!